vsislab/ShipStructure/README.md

-# Ship Perception with Visual Structure
+# Ship Landmark: An Informative Ship Image Annotation and Its Applications [PDF](https://ieeexplore.ieee.org/abstract/document/10550071)

 ## Introduction
 This repository provides the source code for our research on structure-based ship perception, including the vanilla ship recognition, keypoint-aware ship recognition, structure-to-texture ship generation, etc.